dotnet/docs/docs/standard/linq/build-linq-xml-examples.md

 # How to build LINQ to XML examples

-The various snippets and examples in this documentation use classes and types from a variety of namespaces.
+The various snippets and examples in this documentation use classes and types from different kinds of namespaces.
 When compiling C# code you need to supply appropriate `using` directives, and when compiling Visual Basic code you need to supply appropriate `Imports` statements.

 ## Example